Fire and rescue services

 By law, pedestrians must wear reflectors at night.
 If you don't, you can be fined.

-You must have a valid Australian driver's licence to drive in Estonia.
+You must have a valid Australian driver's licence to drive in Estonia (digital driver’s licences may not be accepted).

 You may also need an International Driving Permit (IDP) to hire a vehicle.
 Ask the car rental company when you book.